 - Redness and tenderness of the skin on your finger

-Other than the above symptoms, a lump on your finger may also accompany other strange symptoms such as the swollen wrist, the inflamed palm of the hand, bleeding sores and others.
+Other than the above symptoms, a lump on your finger may also accompany other strange symptoms such as a swollen wrist, an inflamed palm of the hand, and a bleeding sore.
 If you notice any strange symptoms associated with a lump on your finger, visit the dermatologist for medical diagnosis and treatment.

-How do a lump on finger joint look like?
-To see how it might appear, we have included illustrative photos or pictures of the different type of bumps on finger joints.
+What does a lump on the finger joint look like?
+To see how it might appear, we have included illustrative photos or pictures of the different types of bumps on finger joints.
 These photos might have a slight difference from your actual vision of your skin condition due to natural variation that exists.

 Causes of Lump on Finger

 Your finger can develop a lump or bump due to various factors or causes.
-These causes range from harmless to more serious health condition.
-Example of harmless causes is non- cancerous lumps that are painless and they cannot advance into health complications.
+These causes range from harmless to more serious health conditions. an example of harmless causes is non-cancerous lumps that are painless and they cannot advance into health complications.

-Some of the causes of a lump on finger include the following:
+Some of the causes of a lump on the finger include the following:

 1. Ganglion cysts

-The others names of ganglion cysts are called synovial cyst or mucous cyst.
+The other names of a ganglion cyst are synovial cyst or mucous cyst.
 These lumps usually develop on finger joints next to tendons.
 The ganglion cysts on fingers are always characterized by bumps that are filled with very thick fluid.

 They can be hard or soft.
 Its sizes may vary from small bump to large lump that looks worrisome.
-Too large ganglion may press over the nerve under the skin surface and causes a lot of pain to the affected area of your finger.
+A very large ganglion may press on the nerve under the skin surface and cause a lot of pain to the affected area of your finger.

-You can remove a lump on finger caused by ganglion cyst by visiting your doctor to help in diagnosis and treatment.
+You can treat a lump on the finger caused by a ganglion cyst by visiting your doctor for diagnosis and treatment.
 The doctor may diagnose the bump with the help of X-ray images to confirm the type and contents of the bump.

-Calluses are thickened or hardened skin large that develop into a bump.
-These bumps typical may develop on the bottom of your finger.
+Calluses are thickened or hardened skin that develops into a bump.
+These bumps typically may develop on the bottom of your finger.
 However, they can occur anywhere on your finger and palm of the hand.

-Basically, calluses are caused by friction on your finger.
-It occurs after handling hard object that rubs your finger to cause friction and skin damage.
-They initial develop as fluid-filled blisters and after few days the form thickened skin larger.
+Basically, calluses are hard layers of skin caused by friction on your finger.
+They occur after regularly handling hard objects that rub your fingers, causing friction and skin damage.
+They initially develop as fluid-filled blisters but form a thickened skin layer after a few days.

 The size and shape of the calluses depend on the magnitude of the friction and pressure applied on your finger.
 More friction on your finger will automatically lead to the large growth of calluses on the skin of your finger.

-A lump on finger caused by calluses needs not treatment.
-This bump can go away on its own by time without any treatment.
-For your interest and cosmetic reasons, you can remove it surgically with the help of your doctor.
+A lump on the finger caused by calluses needs no treatment.
+This bump can go away on its own with time without any treatment.
+You just need to stop handling hard objects or use protective gloves when working with such objects.
+However, to get a quick cosmetic cosmetic solution, you can remove it surgically with the help of your doctor.

-You can prevent calluses bump on your finger by wearing gloves to protect the skin of your finger when you are handling tough object.
+You can prevent calluses on your fingers by always wearing protective gloves when you are handling tough objects.
 Also, ensure you try to pad the handles of tools or equipment that you often use.

 Your finger may develop a lump as a consequence of arthritis.
-This is a bone disorder that leads to the growth of lump or bumps typically around your joints.
-The joint of your fingers are the potential point that might develop lumps of arthritis.
+This is a bone disorder that leads to the growth of a lump or bumps typically around your joints.
+The joints of your fingers are the potential point that might develop lumps of arthritis.

-There is two main type of arthritis that can lead to a lump on your finger.
+There is two main types of arthritis that can lead to a lump on your finger.
 They include rheumatoid arthritis and osteoarthritis.

-Rheumatoid arthritis as also abbreviated as RA.
+Rheumatoid arthritis is commonly abbreviated as RA.
 This is an autoimmune disorder.
-It occurs when your body immune system produces a substance that attacks the tissues that are located on your joints on fingers, hand, and legs.
+It occurs when your body’s immune system produces a substance that attacks the tissues that are located on the joints of your fingers, or on your hands, and legs.

-The condition of rheumatoid arthritis is usually associated with symptoms of redness, tenderness and inflamed tissue in the joint area.
-Occasionally, it can lead to painful lump or bumps under the skin on joint areas.
+The condition of rheumatoid arthritis is usually associated with symptoms of redness, tenderness, and inflamed tissues in the joint areas.
+Occasionally, it can lead to painful lumps or bumps under the skin on joint areas.

-The lump on finger caused by rheumatoid arthritis may also cause difficulties to straighten your finger, severe pain on the wrist and finger knuckles.
+A lump on the finger caused by rheumatoid arthritis may also cause difficulties in straightening your finger, a severe pain on the wrist and finger knuckles.

-This type of arthritis typically affects bone or cartilage of the joints.
+This type of arthritis typically affects bones or the cartilage of the joints.
 The condition is usually characterized by the growth of bony or hard bumps specifically in the middle of the joint of the fingers.
 The lump can also develop near the fingernail.

 You can manage and treat lumps of arthritis with the help of your doctor.
-Your doctor will give you diagnosis and treatment depending on the causes of arthritis.
-These are because there are several underlying conditions that might lead to arthritis such as infection, an autoimmune condition, and others.
+Your doctor will carry out diagnosis and treatment depending on the causes of the arthritis.
+This is because there are several underlying conditions that might lead to arthritis such as infection, an autoimmune condition, and others.

 4. Skin tumors

-A lump on finger could be the skin tumors.
-There are different types of skin tumors that include cancerous tumor and non-cancerous tumor.
+A lump on the finger could be a skin tumor.
+There are different types of skin tumors, which include cancerous tumors and non-cancerous tumors.

-These are the benign growth of lump under the skin of your finger that is not symptoms of cancer.
-The common types of harmless bumps that can develop on your fingers include lipoma lump and skin tags on the finger.
+These are benign growths that cause a lump under the skin of your finger but are not symptoms of cancer.
+The common types of harmless bumps that can develop on your fingers include lipoma lumps and skin tags.